Planuncus tingitanus s.l.: Range expansion

 Animals of this species (or group) had been known from Spain and southern France at least since the 80s/90s of the 20th century and at least as early as 2005 they have been rapidly expanding north, with first records from Germany dating back to 2007 and records from Great Britain and Belgium since 2011 and 2012 respectively.
 This was already being monitored by cockroach researcher Horst Bohn and others, but nothing had been published on the matter yet, as there was some doubt on the exact identification, in part due to lack of recent material for genetic analysis from the type locations of Ectobius tingitanus and Ectobius finoti.

 Meanwhile, these animals had become hard to miss in France, and were partially being misidentified as Ectobius eckerleini or other species, but eventually published as a new species: Ectobius vinzi Maurel, 2012.
-Unfortunately, Maurel only considered known European species and not the North African species that are a very close match (or even identical).
+Maurel only considered known European species and not the North African species that are a very close match (or even identical).
 Now, Bohn et al. were prompted to publish the (preliminary) results of their studies "as is", without conclusive (molecular) evidence for the status of the species concerned.
 Nevertheless resulting in the new genus Planuncus Bohn, 2013.

 Specimen from different locations in the newly inhabited range sometimes seem to show slight morphological differences, but not necessarily clearly more than individual variability.
 Given the sudden, notable range expansion a speciation process might also be considered.